 The good news for these customers is that Vantage put all of that group’s cash in a separate account.
 According to the bankruptcy proposal, there are 2.1 million dollars in a separate account that represents all sales from May 12, 2023.

-If the court approves the sale of Vantage Travel, that money will be transferred to the new company.
+If the court approves the sale of Vantage Travel, that money will transfer to the new company.
 If the new owner is unable to operate the tours as scheduled for those customers, they will be eligible for a cash refund.

 What about the 1.2 million dollars the Attorney General retrieved?